Is soup good for weight loss? Here’s what the research says

 Is soup good for losing belly fat?

-There is some evidence that soup could be helpful in reducing belly fat.
-But, it’s also important for us to see the bigger picture when we think about sustainable weight loss.
+There is some evidence that soup could help reduce belly fat.
+But it’s also important for us to see the bigger picture when we think about sustainable weight loss.
 Let’s start with the evidence.

 A separate study looked at people who had recently completed a weight loss diet and were now aiming to maintain their current weight [1].